Intel-bigdata/SSM/docs/ssm-deployment-guide.md

     </property>
     ```

+### hdfs-site.xml changes

-###   Add property `smart.server.rpc.address` to point to the installed Smart Server.
+Add property `smart.server.rpc.address` to point to the installed Smart Server.
 Add the following content to the `hdfs-site.xml`.
 Default Smart Server RPC port is `7042`.

     ```xml
     <property>